MGTheTrain/cpp-sample-bindings/README.md

 - Download and install [CMake from the official website](https://cmake.org/download/)  or trough a package manager
 - Install [vcpkg from the official website](https://vcpkg.io/en/getting-started.html) or trough a package manager
+- Check dependencies required for your Linux, MacOS or Windows system in [pr.yml workflow](./.github/workflows/pr.yml)

 ### CMake